FaaS is simply a platform to upload the application code, run, and manage the application without having to think about setting up any servers.

 - VS Code.
 It’s supported on Windows, Linux, or Mac.

-- After you’ve installed VS Code, install the Azure Functions Core Tools.
+- Install the Azure Functions Core Tools.
 Even though you could install the extension through VS Code, I had problems with that method when doing it on Mac.
-Instead, install the Azure Functions tools through the command line.
+If you have problems, install the Azure Functions tools through the command line.
 How you install the tools will depend on your OS.
 You can find the instructions for Windows, Linux, or Mac on the official docs site.

 Open VS Code, and let’s start.